-The recorded audio can be played back into the room through speakers in the computer.
-If the built-in speakers are not high enough quality, use a portable external speaker.
-Any type of speaker used for music playback will be suitable.
-The method for connecting to the computer will depend on the speaker, but options can include plugging into the headphone jack, USB plug, or wireless connection using Bluetooth.
+The recorded audio can be played back into the room through speakers using the sound card in the computer.
+When using a laptop computer, if the speakers are not high enough quality, use a portable external speaker.
+A suitable speaker would be the type used for portable music players, connected to the headphone output of the computer.
+USB speakers can also be used.